You might have received a denial with claim adjustment reason code (CARC) CO B9. Possible reasons for this denial message could be:

 - A nurse practitioner (for professional services related to the terminal illness and related conditions that are furnished on or after December 8, 2003), or

-- A physician assistant (for professional services related to the terminal illness and related conditions that are furnished on or after and January 1, 2019; and
+- A physician assistant (for professional services related to the terminal illness and related conditions that are furnished on or after January 1, 2019; and

 - Is identified by the individual, at the time he/she elects hospice coverage, as having the most significant role in the determination and delivery of their medical care.